canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 Deploy Resource Dispatcher
 --------------------------

-Next let's deploy the resource dispatcher.
-The resource dispatcher is an optional component which will distribute kubernetes objects related to mlflow credentials to all user namespaces in Kubeflow.
+Next, let's deploy the resource dispatcher.
+The resource dispatcher is an optional component which will distribute Kubernetes objects related to MLflow credentials to all user namespaces in Kubeflow.
 This means that all your Kubeflow users can access the MLflow model registry from their namespaces.
-To deploy the dispatcher run the following command:
+To deploy the dispatcher, run the following command:

 .. code-block:: bash

    juju deploy resource-dispatcher --channel edge --trust

 This will deploy the latest edge version of the dispatcher.
 See `Resource Dispatcher on GitHub <https://github.com/canonical/resource-dispatcher>`_ for more info.
-Now we must relate the dispatcher to mlflow:
+Now we must relate the dispatcher to MLflow:

 .. code-block:: bash